 The Code says that these items should not be advertised or promoted.
 It also addresses the quality, availability and information concerning the use of breastmilk substitutes, the labelling of these items and the claims made.
 The key point is that they should not be marketed to undermine breastfeeding.

-This document was not intended to prevent a woman’s choice in how she feeds her baby.
-Its aim is to ensure that all women have access to objective, consistent and complete information about feeding practices, which is free from commercial influence.
+The Code was not intended to prevent a woman’s choice in how she feeds her baby.
+Its aim is to ensure that all parents and caregivers have access to objective, accurate and complete information about feeding practices, which is free from commercial influence.
 The Code is regularly clarified and extended at World Health Assemblies.

 La Leche League GB supports the International WHO Code

-- to ensure the LLL message is not diluted
+- ensure the LLL message is not diluted.

-- to prevent LLL being influenced by Code violators
+- prevent LLL being influenced by Code violators.

-- to avoid giving credibility to them by associating our name with theirs
+- avoid giving credibility to companies by associating our name with theirs.

 We are members of the Baby Feeding Law Group